 The main statutory function of ACUS is to bring together the public and private sectors to recommend improvements to administrative and regulatory processes.
-The Assembly typically meets semi-annually in plenary session to debate, amend, and formally adopt recommendations.
-ACUS then undertakes their implementation.
+The Assembly typically meets semi-annually in plenary session to debate, amend, and formally adopt recommendations, which ACUS implements.